I swung a kettlebell ten thousand times during the course of a few weeks. It’s awful, I wanted to quit, and here’s why I’d do it again.

-After the initial shock you'll find it easier and easier.
-That's not what you want though – you want to make it as tough and uncomfortable as you can possible endure.
+After the initial shock, you’ll find it easier and easier.
+That’s not what you want though – you want to make it as tough and uncomfortable as you can possibly endure.

 Try to always beat your previous time, increase the weight of the kettlebell, vary the strength exercises to make them harder.
 Keep pushing your limits and your body will reward you.

 Don’t grip with the middle of your hand, but put the kettlebell handle just below where the fingers connect to your hand and then grip it.
 You want to avoid having the weight fold that skin area as it’ll inevitably drop closer to your fingers during the swings.

 This will help a lot in avoiding ripped hands.

 Don’t bother with gloves – you’re not playing golf.
 If your hand rips though, I suggest getting some cheap sports tape and covering it up so you can continue swinging while it heals.

 Ten thousand swings is a frightening number.
 Don’t think about it – break it down into five hundred per day, hundred per round, and ten per group.
 Then do one swing, and another, and another.
 Focus only on what’s immediately in front of you and you’ll be fine.